DevrexLabs/memstate/src/Memstate.Docs.GettingStarted/QuickStart/readme.md

 Normally you would create a separate class library where you define the domain model.
 But for the quick start create a simple console application for either .NET Core or .NET Framework.

 ## Add a reference to Memstate libraries
-Add a reference to  [Memstate.Bundle nuget package](http://nuget.org/List/Packages/Memstate.All)
+Add a reference to  [Memstate.All nuget package](http://nuget.org/List/Packages/Memstate.All)

 > install-package Memstate.Bundle